varingst/awesome-conky/README.md

 ### Mixins

-Mixins, located in `awesome/conky/mixins/`, are for extending widget declaration with common functionality.
+Mixins, located in `awesome/conky/mixins/`, are for extending a widget declaration with common functionality.
 Below the `keep-max` mixin extends the CPU widget declaration with functionality that tracks and displays both the current and highest value, in this case CPU core temperature.